janpetzold/prince2-foundation-summary/README.md

 - one of the first things of a PM: ask for the BC (although many projects don't have one)
 - continuously maintained throughout the project (because changes in requirements can also lead to changes in the BC, e.g. if additional staff is needed)
 - needs to be verified by PB before project starts
-- Executive is resposible for the BC and for securing funding
+- Executive is responsible for the BC and for securing funding
+- Customer and Supplier will both have a BC (so there are min.
+2)

 So what do you get?